AImeetsAG/Temporal-Graphs-for-recommenders/README.md

 ## Motivation and goal

-" Nearly 616.2 million people listen to their favorite artists or discover new ones via online streaming platforms "[^statista].
+"Nearly 616.2 million people listen to their favorite artists or discover new ones via online streaming platforms"[^statista].
 Hence, streaming platforms seek to increase enhance the user experience by offering personalized music recommendations, moreover, users value personalization as a top feature [^spotify].
 At the same time, music streaming services are able to track individual preferences meticulously, thus, a growing volume of data on  multiple user's musical preferences is available.
 In response, we aimed to develop a recommendation model that predicts the genres a user is expected to like.

 [^statista]: Götting M. "Music streaming worldwide - statistics \& facts".
 10 Jan 2024. https://www.statista.com/topics/6408/music-streaming/#topicOverview.
 Accessed May 28, 2024.